chloeekk/chloeekk.github.io/content/posts/new-thoughts-on-seo/index.md

 Search intent determines whether you can rank.

 * **Evaluate ranking potential:** Look at the SERP.
 If the top results are all product pages, the keyword has strong transactional intent—no matter how good your informational article is, it will struggle to rank.
 * **Identify true competitors:** Compare only with websites that share the same content purpose.
-If you’re writing a professional guide but the top results include short Quora answers, ignore those and analyze other high-quality guides.
+If you're writing a professional guide but the top results include short Quora answers, ignore those and analyze other high-quality guides.
-* **Build trust:** The fastest way to establish authority is to meet the user’s exact needs.
+* **Build trust:** The fastest way to establish authority is to meet the user's exact needs.
 Give users exactly what they came for, not what you think is good for them.

 > e.g. Before writing, search your target keyword.
 If the top 10 results are all videos, consider producing a video instead of an article.

+For a comprehensive understanding of how to research and target keywords effectively, read **[Keyword Research and Targeting in the AI Era](https://chloevolution.com/posts/keyword-research-and-targeting/)**.

 ### 2. Keyword Evaluation and Research